 - cost of an overweight/oversize/bicycle fee, unless specifically waived for bicycles by the airline, or your bicycle container is unusually small and light

 A few websites attempt to keep a list of fees by airline, like this one on thepointsguy.com.
 This can be a good place to start, but I highly recommend checking each airline on your own to understand the fees in detail.
 Here’s how.

 1) Find the airline’s policy.

 Search google or the airline website for “oversize luggage,” “sports equipment,” “special baggage,” “excess baggage,” “bicycle fee” or similar combinations of terms until you find the airline’s policy.
 Usually it will be something like this one from Alaska Air, or this one from Eva Air (both have bicycle-friendly policies with no oversize or overweight fees, yay!).

 2) Check the oversize and overweight limits and fees.

-Many US airlines have standard checked baggage limits of around 50 pounds in weight, and 62 inches combined dimensions (this is the length + width + height of your box, all added together).
+Many US airlines have standard checked baggage limits of around 50 pounds in weight, and 62 inches combined dimensions (this is the length + width + height of your box, all added together, also known as linear inches).
 International airlines especially may have different limits, typically in metric units, so check carefully.

 Most cardboard bicycle boxes will exceed these dimensions.
 One typical box I’ve used was 43 x 11 x 32, though they vary in size, but that adds up to 86 inches which is definitely over the limit.
 Bike boxes could potentially exceed the weight limit too, if you have a large steel bike and pack some accessories in the box with it.